 Studying abroad for students of Spatial Sciences

-Every year dozens of students of the Faculty of Spatial Sciences are taking part in an exchange programme with a foreign university.
-You can study abroad as a bachelor student (third year) and as a master student.
-Students who are considering to become an exchange student are advised to read this 2018 brochure first (a new, updated edition will be available late October 2018).
+Every year dozens of students of the Faculty of Spatial Sciences take part in an exchange programme with a foreign university.
+These student exchange or study abroad programmes are available to bachelor students (third year) and to master level students.
+Students who are considering to participate in an exchange programme are advised to read this 2018 brochure first (a new, updated edition will be available late October 2018).
 It is important to explore the possibilities where you can go and what you can study abroad.
 It is equally important to plan your own study programme and your progress.
 You can ask Paul van Steen to get access to the Nestor Organization Spatial Sciences Abroad.
-Here you can see student experiences, the applications forms and other documents you need.
+Here you can see student experiences reports for a large number of student exchange partner universities.

 1. Planning your exchange

-On Monday November 20, 2017, an information session for students who want to go abroad in the academic year 2018-2019 or later was delivered.
-The powerpoint that was presented and discussed in the Information session in 2016 can be found here - you are advised to search for information in this powerpoint!
+On Monday November 20, 2017, an information session for students wanting to go abroad in the academic year 2018-2019 or later was delivered.
+The powerpoint that was presented and discussed can be found here - you are advised to search for information in this powerpoint!